BullMQ

 Workers

 Workers are the actual instances that perform some job based on the jobs that are added in the queue.
 A worker is equivalent to a "message" receiver in a traditional message queue.
-The worker duty is to complete the job, if it succeeds, the job will be moved to the "completed" status.
+The worker's duty is to complete the job.
+If it succeeds, the job will be moved to the "completed" status.
 If the worker throws an exception during its processing, the job will automatically be moved to the "failed" status.

 Failed jobs can be automatically retried, see Retrying failing jobs

 A worker is instantiated with the Worker class, and the work itself will be performed in the process function.
-Process functions are meant to be asynchronous so either use the "async" keyword or return a promise.
+Process functions are meant to be asynchronous, using either the async keyword or returning a promise.

 import { Worker, Job } from 'bullmq';